-The CSHCN Services Program implemented rate reductions for certain services.
+[Revised] The CSHCN Services Program implemented rate reductions for certain services.
 The OFL includes a column titled "Adjusted Fee" to display the individual fees with all percentage reductions applied.
-Additional information about rate changes is available on the TMHP website at www.tmhp.com/pages/topics/rates.aspx.
+Additional information about rate changes is available on the TMHP website at https://tmhp.com/resources/rate-and-code-updates/rate-changes.